 Yes, you can certainly study accounting online in Iowa.
 When you choose a state college or university for your online accounting degree, your tuition charges are sure to be as low as possible.
 However, if you find a private or out-of-state online accounting program, they are often more affordable than traditional courses.

-What sort of degree do I need to sit for the CPA examination in Iowa?
+What sort of degree do I need to sit for the CPA exam in Iowa?

 To sit for the CPA examination in Iowa, you will need to have completed a bachelor's degree or be within 120 days of completing that degree.
 Your transcripts should reflect at least 24 semester hours in accounting, not including any intro-level courses.
-You will also need at least one year of experience before you receive your full CPA license.
+You will also need at least one year of experience before you receive your certified public accountant license.

 How much do accountants and others in this field earn?